floogy/php-ai-starter/README.md

 ---

 **Why go open source?**

-To show that a tiny option is possble.

 Recent upstream attacks on open source software have highlighted the need to keep code bases small enough to be grokked entirely by a single human brain.